gibsonpuckett/graphics_engine/README.md

 sudo apt-get install libgl1-mesa-dev xorg-dev build-essential cmake git

 Windows:
-- Install latest Graphics Drivers for your GPU from manufacturer
+- Install latest Graphics Drivers for your GPU from manufacturer.
-- Install Visual Studio (community edition) with Desktop Development with C/C++ workload, this includes MSVC compiler and build tools
+- Install Visual Studio (community edition) with Desktop Development with C/C++ workload, this includes MSVC compiler and build tools.
-- [Install CMake](https://cmake.org/download/) and add it to your PATH
+- Install CMake and add it to your PATH.
+[Link to CMake downloads page.](https://cmake.org/download/)
 - Consider using Git Bash or WSL for better compatibility with CMake and Unix-style build steps.

 **Building the project**